Zygophyseter: Paleoecology

 The Z. varolai specimen from the Pietra Leccese Formation dates back to the Tortonian age of the Late Miocene epoch, around 11.6 to 7.2 million years ago (mya), and most likely inhabited the Paratethys sea.
 This formation has also unearthed the remains of several other large vertebrate species.
 Ancient sirenians of the genus Metaxytherium were apparently common throughout the ancient Mediterranean Sea.
 Many fish remains of teleost fish, rays, and at least twenty species of sharks have been discovered, such as the tiger shark (Galeocerdo cuvier) and the extinct Otodus megalodon.
 Three species of turtles have been identified: Trachyaspis lardyi, Procolpochelys melii, which are both ancient marine turtles, and Psephophorus polygonus, an ancient leatherback sea turtle.
 Aside from Zygophyseter, two other cetacean species have been described from this formation: the oldest-known gray whale Archaeschrichtius ruggieroi, and a species of beaked whale Messapicetus longirostris.

-Taxonomy

-Phylogenetical analysis shows that Zygophyseter is most closely related to Brygmophyseter.